bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 3. Medication Adjustments

-If night sweats are severe and unmanageable, consult your healthcare provider.
+If your night sweats are severe and unmanageable, have a chat with your healthcare provider.
 Options may include:

-Never stop or change your medication without medical supervision.
-These adjustments are particularly important for women who may also be managing risks associated with blood clots or stroke.
+Never stop or change your medication without medical supervision, especially with concerns over risks such as blood clots or stroke.

 4. Sleep Hygiene